 Is the intervention cost-effective?

 We estimated the cost-effectiveness of AfH in terms of life satisfaction, measured on a 0-10 scale.
 One wellbeing-adjusted life year (WELLBY) is one year of life with an additional point of life satisfaction, on the 0-10 scale.

 What are the wider benefits?

-The Exploring What Matters course also improves other subjective well-being measures, such as compassion, worthwhileness and anxiety, and increases in self-reported measures of social trust and pro-social behaviour.
-By running these courses and other related activities, Action for Happiness is building a movement for happiness and prosociality, the benefits of which could be large but are not taken into account in our cost-effectiveness model.
+The Exploring What Matters course also improves other subjective wellbeing measures, such as compassion, worthwhileness and anxiety, and increases self-reported measures of social trust and pro-social behavior.
+By running these courses and other related activities, AfH is building a movement for happiness and pro-sociality.

 AfH has a strong track record, with 11+ years of experience.
 They have developed a strategy and innovative integrated model combining behavior change nudges and community-building, taking people from initial engagement (e.g. social media and action calendars) through to deeper and more lasting forms of engagement (e.g. courses and volunteering).
 AfH takes a keen interest in measuring the effects of its programs on participants through RCTs and other measurements.

 Previously, Founders Pledge recommended AfH’s “Exploring What Matters”, an 8-week in-person course.
 The Covid-19 pandemic forced AfH to pivot towards a larger online offering.
 Happiness Habits is the successor course to Exploring What Matters. ↩